prinz-nussknacker/prinz/docs/mlflow.md

-# Prinz Mlflow integration
+# Prinz MLflow integration

-## Mlflow introduction
+## MLflow introduction

-Mlflow is an opensource project for managing machine learning models lifecycle, including:
+MLflow is an opensource project for managing machine learning models lifecycle, including:

 1. Experimentation and reproducibility - it allows to convert many machine learning models format to standardized model format.
-User of Mlflow gets the ability to record and query experiments in standard formats which simplifies the reproduction process of model deployment
+User of MLflow gets the ability to record and query experiments in standard formats which simplifies the reproduction process of model deployment